-Today there are many ways to get your business funded.
+Today there are many ways to get seed funding for a business.
 The old traditional way was to go and ask the bank manager for a business loan.
 As there are problems in the economy and banks are being a lot more frugal with commercial loans, people need to look elsewhere to get the right loan to suit their business requirements.

 Nowadays, there are other alternative ways to get seed funding other than relying on mainstream business banking.
 Companies can now source funding publicly through crowdfunding or privately through investment banks.
 Structured funding can be done through equity stakes or through debt finance.

 This is where individuals engage in a world where people are prepared to invest small amounts of money into a thought out idea.
 These crowdfunding platforms allow the creators to showcase their creativity to enable funding growth through the platform.
 Usually these businesses are novel ideas and aim to solve important problems.

 - You are exposed to a large audience to begin with (in the form of investors).
 These investors use a web platform to discover new business start ups that they would like to invest in.
 It is a possibility that your business could attract thousands of investors before launching.